Brazilian-Institute-of-Robotics/drivers-pressure_digiquartz/README.md

 ## 1. Overview

-The `pressure_pkg` is a ROS package designed for interfacing with the Digiquartz pressure sensor.
+The `drivers-pressure_digiquartz(pressure_pkg)` is a ROS package designed for interfacing with the Digiquartz pressure sensor.
 It provides functionalities to configure the sensor, read pressure data, and publish it to ROS topics.
 This package is essential for applications requiring precise pressure measurements and integrates seamlessly with ROS 2.

 ```
 📦